Soaring - Abeking & Rasmussen Motor Yacht

 Motor Yacht

-Soaring is a custom motor yacht launched in 2020 by Abeking & Rasmussen, in Germany.
+Soaring is a custom motor yacht due to launch in 2020 by Abeking & Rasmussen.

 Abeking & Rasmussen (A&R) is a famous German shipyard with a global reputation for highest quality custom made motor yachts from 45 to 125 metres.